STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Preliminaries

-\textbf{STG Forecasting based on SSSMs.} When employing Selective State Space Models (SSSMs) for spatial-temporal graph forecasting, the problem can be formulated as dynamically identifying and utilizing relevant portions of historical spatiotemporal data and graph structures to predict the future states of a STG system.
+\textbf{STG Forecasting based on SSSMs.} Employing SSSMs for spatial-temporal graph forecasting, the problem can be formulated as dynamically identifying and utilizing relevant portions of historical spatiotemporal data and graph structures to predict the future states of a STG system.

 Given spatiotemporal graph $\mathbb{G}^{ST}=(V^{ST},E^{ST},A^{ST})$ and historical spatial-temporal sequential data $\rm{X}_{t-p+1:t}=\{X_{t-p+1},X_{t-p+2},...,X_{t}\}$, the objective is to utilize SSSMs to forecast future STG system's states $\rm{\hat{X}_{t+1:t+k}}=\{\hat{X}_{t+1},...,\hat{X}_{t+k}\}$.
 This process is achieved by learning a mapping function $F_{SSSM}(\cdot)$ that dynamically selects relevant state transitions and interactions for prediction: